stonemonkeystudios/HQDotNet.Core/README.md

 # HQDotNet
 HQDotNet is a loose MVCS architectural framework.
 It's primary functionalities are Dependency Injection and Dispatch management.

+## NOTE
+For usage with Unity, please see the [Pong Tutorial](https://github.com/stonemonkeystudios/HQDotNet.Core/tree/dev/HQDotNet-UnityPackage)

 ## Architecture
 ### HQSession
 HQSession is the primary entry point for interaction with the HQ ecosystem.